alexhagen/wig/README.md

 structure and quantum mechanics, where he **made use of the random matrix** to describe cross-section structure.
 MCNP makes use of random numbers to help us experimenters know what's physically going on, and I want `wig` to make use of the "random" syntax of MCNP for ease of use.
-So is pronounced *vig*.
+So it's pronounced *vig*.

 As of now, this package is in a really-really-really alpha stage.
 I think only I can use it because of it's finickiness.
 But, it allows for quick (and